MeMikolaj/PostgreSQL/README.md

 # PostgreSQL
-University of Toronto Assignment - PostgreSQL
+University of Toronto Assignment - SQL

+I developed the __SQL__ file to obtain some specific data.